seed-rs/seed-homepage/markdown/about.md

 a visual layout with minimal repetition.
 The macros used here are thin wrappers for constructors, and don't conceal much.
-Specifically, the element-creation macros allow for accepting a variable number of arguments, and the attrs/style marcros are essentially HashMap literals, with wrappers that let el macros know to distinguish them.
+Specifically, the element-creation macros allow for accepting a variable number of arguments, and the attrs/style marcros are essentially HashMap literals, with wrappers that let el macros know how to distinguish them.

-The relative lack of resemblance to HTML be offputting at first, but the learning curve is shallow, and I think the macro syntax used to create elements, attributes etc is close-enough to normal Rust syntax that it's easy to reason about how the code should come together, without compartmentalizing it into logic code and display code.
+The lack of resemblance to HTML be offputting, but the learning curve is shallow, and I think the macro syntax used to create elements, attributes etc is close-enough to normal Rust syntax that it's easy to reason about how the code should come together, without compartmentalizing it into logic code and display code.